 Fluctuations in environmental conditions keep the Bendele Farm team busy throughout the year, dealing with extreme heats in summer and colds in winter.
 They work hard to keep the stock as comfortable as they can all year round.
 However, these extremes impact upon the flock numbers, sizes and weights during various times of the year.

-Madeline started her NASAA certified organic, truly free range business in 2002.
-Based on her family’s 440 acre, organic Macedon Ranges farm, Madeline passion became her full-time job.
+Madeline started her NASAA certified organic, truly free-range business in 2002.
+Based on her family’s 440 acres, organic Macedon Ranges farm, Madeline passion became her full-time job.

-Unlike conventional free-range practice, Madeline is hands on with her chickens from when they are 24 hours old.
-As they grow, they are moved onto grassy paddocks in sustainable rotational system the cattle they also have on the farm.
+Unlike conventional free-range practice, Madeline is hands-on with her chickens from when they are 24 hours old.
+As they grow, they have moved onto grassy paddocks in a sustainable rotational system the cattle they also have on the farm.
 The chickens spend their days roaming the paddocks or roosting in the ‘chook-mobiles’, guarded by a pack of large, fluffy which Maremma dogs.